The Dinkey Timber Sale Withdrawn- Victory at Tumbling Creek

 Trivializing Public Participation

 We were initially hopeful that we might be able to get the most dangerous sites removed from the proposal, but the hearing of our objection was denied by the forest supervisor, under a spurious use of a clause in National Forest regulations, called the "set aside", claiming that we had failed to make a coherent argument of our concerns over the last four years.
-Our objections, which were restated continuously through the process, are found here.
 The agency decided to let the project proceed unchanged.

 A coalition of groups, including Tennessee Heartwood, the Southern Environmental Law Center, the Sierra Club, and Heartwood, filed suit in early 2018.
 Our legal complaint is found here.
 With a strong case that opposed the sale on ecological and economic grounds, as well as important objections on the rights to public participation on National Forest decisions, we were confident of success.
 Apparantly, so was the Forest Service, who decided to withdraw the sale in June, publicized here and here.